An Unexpected Illness

 platelets that had accumulated along the vessel walls nearest the epdermis.

-As they watched, these platelets grew bigger in groups of two and three
+As they watched, these platelets grew bigger in groups of two and three at

-a time, eventually erupting through the vessel wall and pushing their
+a time, eventually erupting through the vessel wall and pushing their way

 up through the skin to the surface.